bibanon/bibanon/Books/Anarchist-Cookbook/Explosives/Chemicals/Black-Powder.md

 Black  powder  is  used  in  both  propellant  charges for shrapnel shells, in saluting  and  blank  fire  charges, as the bursting charge of practice shells and  bombs,  as a propelling charge in certain pyrotechnic pieces, and, either with  or  without  the  admixture of other substances which modify the rate of burning,  in the time-train rings and in other parts of fuses.

+## BLACK POWDER

+Black powder is generally available in three grades.
+The grade of black powder depends on what the calibre of the gun that it is used in; a fine grade of powder could burn too fast in the wrong caliber weapon.
+The rule is: the smaller the grade, the faster the burn rate of the powder.
+Burn rate is extremely important in bombs.
+Since an explosion is a rapid increase of gas volume in a confined environment, to make an explosion, a quick-burning powder is desirable.
+The three common grades of black powder are listed below, along with the usual bore width (calibre) of what they are used in.
+Generally, the fastest burning powder, the FFF grade is desirable.
+However, the other grades and uses are listed below:

+     GRADE              BORE WIDTH               EXAMPLE OF GUN
+     컴컴�              컴컴컴컴컴               컴컴컴컴컴컴컴
+     F                  .50 or greater           model cannon; some rifles FF                 .36 - .50                large pistols; small rifles FFF                .36 or smaller           pistols; derringers

+The FFF grade is the fastest burning, because the smaller grade has more surface area or burning surface exposed to the flame front.
+The larger grades also have uses which will be discussed later.
+The price range of black powder, per pound, is about $8.50 - $9.00.
+The price is not affected by the grade, and so one saves oneself time and work if one buys the finer grade of powder.
+The major problems with black powder are that it can be ignited accidentally by static electricity, and that it has a tendency to absorb moisture from the air.
+To safely crush it, a one would use a plastic spoon and a wooden salad bowl.
+Taking a small pile at a time, he or she would apply pressure to the powder through the spoon and rub it in a series of strokes or circles, but not too hard.
+It is fine enough to use when it is about as fine as flour.
+The fineness, however, is dependant on what type of device one wishes to make; obviously, it would be impracticle to crush enough powder to fill a 1 foot by 4 inch radius pipe.
+Any adult can purchase black powder, since anyone can own black powder firearms in the United States.

 ## Improvised Black Powder (Recipe 1)

 Black powder can be prepared in a simple, safe manner.
 It may be used as